Modzeleczek/WebcamFilter/README.md

 ```
 sudo modprobe v4l2loopback devices=1 card_label="VirtualCam" video_nr=5
 ```
-Then we start WebcamFilter passing the created device's path /dev/video5 and shaders from camera_shaders directory.
+Then we start WebcamFilter passing the created device's path /dev/video5 and shaders from shaders/v4l2loopback directory.
 ```
-./WebcamFilter -c -s webcam /dev/video0 -t v4l2loopback -l /dev/video5 640 480 640 480 camera_shaders/rectangle.vert camera_shaders/binary.frag
+./WebcamFilter -c -s webcam -w /dev/video0 -t v4l2loopback -l /dev/video5 640 480 640 480 shaders/v4l2loopback/rectangle.vert shaders/v4l2loopback/binary.frag
 ```
 We can select VirtualCam device as our webcam in an application e.g. Discord.
 ![imgur; V4L2 device; binary](https://i.imgur.com/3AFU7ce.png)

 #### 3. Smoothly downscaled input displayed in an ncurses terminal
 Firstly, we set our terminal's font to a square font, i.e. one whose all characters are equally wide and high.
 Then we resize the terminal to 80 characters wide and 60 high.
-We start WebcamFilter passing our webcam's path /dev/video0 and shaders from terminal_shaders directory.
+We start WebcamFilter passing our webcam's path /dev/video0 and shaders from shaders/terminal directory.
 Additionally, we specify target width as 80 and height as 60 (the size of our terminal) and source width and height greater than target's.
 ```
-./WebcamFilter -c -s webcam -w /dev/video0 -t terminal 640 480 80 60 terminal_shaders/rectangle.vert terminal_shaders/smooth_downscaling.frag
+./WebcamFilter -c -s webcam -w /dev/video0 -t terminal 640 480 80 60 shaders/terminal/rectangle.vert shaders/terminal/smooth_downscaling.frag
 ```
 ![imgur; ncurses terminal; smooth downscaling](https://i.imgur.com/GG39Aci.png)